clooney/china-post-tracking-api/README.md

 503	|Service Unavailable - The service is temporary unavailable (e.g. scheduled Platform Maintenance).
 Try again later.

 ------------------------------------------------------------------------------------------------------------------
 [TrackingMore](https://www.trackingmore.com) is a multiple carrier solutions.
-Developers can get tracking results from 410+ couriers by integrating trackingmore API.Check the courier code.  use  China Post Tracking API of Trackingmore  allows eCommerce developers in any sizes to add package tracking fuction easily.
-Use [China Post Tracking API](https://www.trackingmore.com/aramex-tracking-api.html)  to:
+Developers can get tracking results from 410+ couriers by integrating trackingmore APIs.
+Check the courier code.
+Use Aramex Tracking API of Trackingmore allows eCommerce developers in any sizes to add package tracking fuction easily.
+Use [Aramex Tracking API](https://www.trackingmore.com/aramex-tracking-api.html) to:

-   *   Get China Post realtime tracking info of muti-carriers in one integration
+   *   Get Aramex realtime tracking info of muti-carriers in one integration
-   *   Provide China Post shipment tracking experience like Amazon
+   *   Provide Aramex shipment tracking experience like Amazon
-   *   Push China Post  notifications of package update with webhook
+   *   Push Aramex notifications of package update with webhook
-   *   Verify China Post delivery exception before it is too late
+   *   Verify Aramex delivery exception before it is too late